Diabetes and stem cell transplants

 Your blood sugar level may go up or down because of the side effects of chemotherapy.
 And it may rise if you are taking steroids.

 You may need help managing your diabetes while you are recovering from high-dose treatment.
-You will need to check your blood sugar more often.
+You will need to check your blood sugars more often.
 And you will probably need to start taking medicines or change the medicines you take.
 Your cancer doctor or specialist nurse will give you more information.

 Trusted Information Creator - Patient Information Forum